dalpert/pickEm/readme.md

 4.)
 Test your changes locally

-  -To run the flask app, enter the following python command in the same directory as the file ```application.py```
+  - To run the flask app, enter the following python command in the same directory as the file ```application.py```
 ```python
 flask run
 ```
-  -Open a web browser and navigate to ```localhost:5000```
+  - Open a web browser and navigate to ```localhost:5000```

     - You can leave the flask app running while making a code change, just be sure to clear the cache in the web browser and reload the page and your code changes will appear.

 5.)
 Create and push your changes to a remote branch.
 ```bash